X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Introduction

-Currently, in many setups, the only way to safely estimate the absorbed and transferred radiation is a full radiative transfer simulation, using a code such as \textsc{Cloudy} \citep[][]{CLOUDY2023} or \textsc{xstar} \citep{XSTAR}.
+Currently, in many setups, the only way to safely estimate the absorbed and transferred radiation is through a full photoionization simulation using a code such as \textsc{Cloudy} \citep[][]{CLOUDY2023} or \textsc{xstar} \citep{XSTAR}.
 These simulations calculate the non-local thermal equilibrium (NLTE) gas ionization state and can provide accurate predictions of both absorption and reprocessed emission.
 Yet, given their complexity, they are not always practical for routine analysis of observations or for use as part of broader analytical works.
 It is therefore useful to have a simple criterion that distinguishes between three regimes: (i) when the neutral absorber assumption remains adequate (possibly with calibration), (ii) when the gas is fully ionized and absorption is negligible, and (iii) when detailed simulations are required.
 Establishing such a criterion is the first goal of this paper.

 A major limitation of these codes is that they cannot be used if the intervening medium is Thomson-thick (i.e., optically thick to electron scattering).
-Thus, a second goal of this paper is to estimate the transmitted spectrum in the Thomson-thick regime.
+Thus, a second goal of this paper is to \taya{extend this criterion to} address the Thomson-thick regime.
 In this regime, standard photoionization simulations are not valid because they do not correctly treat electron scattering.
-More sophisticated Monte Carlo radiative transfer simulations are required, but these are computationally expensive and not widely accessible.
-Several such simulations exist \citep[see][and references therein]{Ross2005}, but most are not publicly available; to the best of our knowledge, the exceptions are \textsc{MOCASSIN} \citep{Ercolano2003}, which is not applicable to all the cases considered here, and \textsc{Sedona} \citep{Kasen2006,Roth2015}, which includes most of the relevant physics, but does not yet include high ionization degrees, and Compton heating.
+More sophisticated Monte-Carlo radiative transfer simulations are required, but these are computationally expensive and not widely accessible.
+Several such simulations exist \citep[see][and references therein]{Ross2005}, but most are not publicly available; to the best of our knowledge, the exceptions are \textsc{MOCASSIN} \citep{Ercolano2003}, which is not applicable to all the cases considered here, and \textsc{Sedona} \citep{Kasen2006,Roth2015}, which includes most of the relevant physics but does not yet include high ionization degrees, and Compton \taya{effects}.
 This motivates the need for analytical methods to approximate the emergent spectrum in Thomson-thick environments.